Cosmopterix scirpicola

 Ecological Role

-Larval stem mining may influence Scirpus growth and potentially provide entry points for secondary organisms.
+Larval stem mining may influence Scirpus plant growth and potentially provide entry points for secondary organisms.
 Specific ecological impacts not studied.

 Human Relevance